hyotang666/trivial-formatter/README.md

 ```

 ### Strict mode.
-When you invokes debugger, some implementations (e.g. ECL) into :cl-user package.
+When you invoke debugger, some implementations (e.g. ECL) are into :cl-user package.
-In such case, `LOOP` macro backtrace form become ugly.
+In such cases, the `LOOP` macro backtrace form becomes ugly.

 ```lisp
 (LOOP YOUR-PROJECT::FOR YOUR-PROJECT::I YOUR-PROJECT::UPFROM 0 ...)
 ```

-Using keyword symbol as loop macro keywords avoids such ugly forms.
+Using keyword symbols as loop macro keywords avoid such ugly forms.

 ```lisp
 (LOOP :FOR YOUR-PROJECT::I :UPFROM 0 ...)
 ```
 In strict mode, trivial-formatter formats loop macro keywords into keyword symbols.
-To enable it, binds `*STRICT-LOOP-KEYWORD-P*` with `T`.
+To enable it binds `*STRICT-LOOP-KEYWORD-P*` with `T`.

 ```lisp
 * (let ((trivial-formatter:*strict-loop-keyword-p* t))